Jobber CEO, Sam Pilar and Co founder, Forrest Zeisler

 Jobber’s journey could ‘breed more success’

-Jobber is clearing a path for other technology success stories in the region, said Darrell Petras, executive vice-president of business development at business accelerator TEC Edmonton.
+Jobber is clearing a path for other technology success stories in the Region, said Darrell Petras, executive vice-president of business development at business accelerator TEC Edmonton.

-“It’s a good example of the potential to start a tech-based company in the Edmonton region and to see it flourish, not just locally, not just provincially, but on a global scale,” Petras said.
-“I think it’s certainly an inspiration to all other tech companies in the region.”
+“It’s a good example of the potential to start a tech-based company in the Edmonton Region and to see it flourish, not just locally, not just provincially, but on a global scale,” Petras said.
+“I think it’s certainly an inspiration to all other tech companies in the Region.”

-Tech companies in the Edmonton region face challenges such as finding the right mentors, the right team and the investment dollars, Petras said.
+Tech companies in the Edmonton Region face challenges such as finding the right mentors, the right team and the investment dollars, Petras said.

-“Now if we have successes like Jobber, that is going to attract the highly qualified people to the region, it’s going to attract investment dollars, so it will essentially breed more success.”
+“Now if we have successes like Jobber, that is going to attract the highly qualified people to the Region, it’s going to attract investment dollars, so it will essentially breed more success.”

 The biggest advantage of being a tech company in Edmonton competing with companies in large tech hubs such as San Francisco, Boston, New York and even Toronto is cost, Pillar said.
 The San Fransciso Bay area “is an incredibly expensive place to build a company,” he said.